Social Media – Beware what you share

 We all have social media accounts, Apple accounts, Google accounts, Bank accounts, Utilities accounts and the list goes on and will continue to go on.
 Do you remember when you setup your Facebook account or your Apple account, probably not?

-When setting up online accounts there is a set of security questions which requires answers.
+Setting up online accounts there is a set of security questions requiring answers.

 Questions such as: –

 - What is your mother’s maiden name?

 You can see where this is going, right?

 As a Facebook User, you’ve probably come across this jovial game – “What’s your Star Name”